astarte-platform/astarte/doc/pages/administrator/095-advanced-operations.md

 [here](030-installation_kubernetes.html#installation).

-When the first reconciliation loop is executed, the Operator becomes aware that the Astarte resource is marked for deletion, so it executes the Astarte finalizer and eventually destroys the Astarte's CRD and its resources.
+When the first reconciliation loop is executed, the Operator becomes aware that the Astarte resource is marked for deletion, so it executes the Astarte finalizer and eventually destroys Astarte's CRD and its resources.

-Even if it might look like the status of the cluster is compromised, a simple command reestablishes the order:
+Even if it might look like the status of the cluster is compromised, a simple command reestablishes
+order:
 ```bash
 helm upgrade --install astarte-operator astarte/astarte-operator -n kube-system
 ```
 This command simply upgrades the Operator and, as a result, installs the missing CRDs.
-Now it's time to restore the Astarte resources.
+Now it is time to restore the Astarte resources.

 ### Apply backed up resources